dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/1-creating-custom-cicd-pipelines.md

 The yaml file will look pretty similar to our earlier job, but there is a new section called `env` that we’ll use to pass in the required variables.
 Update the variables below to match your setup based on the comments in the file.

-Since these are so important, it’s worth noting that we changed the `on:` section to now run **only** when there are pushes to a branch named `main` (i.e. a PR is merge).
+It’s worth noting that we changed the `on:` section to now run **only** when there are pushes to a branch named `main` (i.e. a PR is merge).
 Have a look through [GitHub’s docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) on these filters for additional use cases.

 ```yaml